lagimik/PartnerCrucible/_posts/2022-09-03-signaltonoise.md

 ## Who

 I am a Partner Technology Strategist for Microsoft Canada.
-Although my reflections are triggered by my experiences in the Canadian technology ecosystem, my thoughts are my own.
+Although my reflections, and those of my collborators, are triggered by my experiences in the Canadian technology ecosystem, our thoughts are my own.